 Thanks for all the help Cassius!

-You can tell just by looking at this dude that he's a piece of shit who definitely would scream at his girlfriend in a public setting.
+You can tell just by looking at this dude that he's the kind of guy who would definitely scream at his girlfriend in a public setting.

-At the end of the day this guy is a fucking loser who does not matter.
+At the end of the day this guy is a fucking loser who does not matter in the football lexicon.
 I'm done wasted my time blogging about him.
-I honestly didn't even know he was on a team until this story broke.
-I can just remember being happy when he got released.
 He shouldn't have had fun here because he was a terrible football player.
 I don't have fun when I try to put the fitted sheet on my bed because I'm terrible at that.
 It all makes sense.
-Have fun getting cut during training camp, Cassie!

 Artist: San Cisco